krishitha12/Data602_Final_Project/README.md

 # Data602_Final_Project
 # Introduction
-This is a NLP project with a objective to understand the sentiment behind the cell phone review on amazon.
+This is an NLP experiment with the goal of understanding the emotion behind Amazon's cell phone reviews..

 # What is NLP ?
-Natural language processing (NLP) is a method to translate between computer and human languages.
-It is a method of getting a computer to understandably read a line of text without the computer being fed some sort of clue or calculation.
-In other words, NLP automates the translation process between computers and humans. source
+Natural language processing (NLP) is a technique for translating computer and human languages.
+It is a technique for enabling a computer to sensibly comprehend a line of text without using any form of hint or computation.
+In other words, NLP automates computer-to-human translation. source

 # Overview
-This project is sentiment analysis project.
-As the name suggests, sentiment analysis is used to identify the sentiments among several cell phone reviews on amazon.
-It is also used to identify the sentiment where the emotions are not expressed explicitly.
-Companies are using sentiment analysis, an application of natural language processing (NLP) to identify the opinion and sentiment of their customers online.
-It will help companies to understand what their customers think about the products and services.
+This is a sentiment analysis project.
+Sentiment analysis, as the name implies, is used to determine attitudes within many cell phone ratings on Amazon.
+It is also utilized to discern sentiment when the feelings are not clearly conveyed.
+Companies are employing sentiment analysis, a natural language processing (NLP) technology, to determine their consumers' opinions and sentiments online.
+It will assist businesses in understanding what their consumers think about their products and services.
+With the use of sentiment analysis, businesses may assess their entire reputation based on consumer posts.
-Companies can judge their overall reputation from customer posts with the help of sentiment analysis.
-In this way, we can say that beyond determining simple polarity, sentiment analysis understands sentiments in context to help us better understand what is behind the expressed opinion.
+In this approach, we may argue that sentiment analysis goes beyond establishing mere polarity to assist us better comprehend what is underlying the expressed viewpoint..

 I have performed Sentiment Analysis on an amazon reviews dataset that is available to download here.
 There are 1128437 rows and 12 columns in the dataset.
 Below is the table